-Canada Self-Employed Persons Visa
+Canada Self-Employed Persons Program

 The Canadian Self-Employed Persons Program is aimed at those who have relevant experience in cultural activities, athletics or farm management.
 Applicants must also have the intention and ability to establish a business that will, at a minimum, create employment for themselves.
 Applicants must also make a significant contribution to cultural activities or athletics or purchase and manage a farm in Canada.
-The Self-Employed Persons Program is available to new immigrants through CIC (Citizenship and Immigration Canada).
-With a wide range of occupational streams, this is a program designed to bring new immigrants to Canada who plan to be self-employed.
+The Canada Self-Employed Persons Program is available to new immigrants through CIC (Citizenship and Immigration Canada).
+With a wide range of occupational streams, this is a program designed to bring new immigrants to Canada who plans to be self-employed.
 Amongst the many admissibility requirements, there are some fundamental pre-requisites that will pertain to all applicants:

 A relevant level of experience in either athletics or cultural activities and a capability to contribute to the athletic life or cultural life in Canada or an appropriate level of experience and expertise in farm management and an intention and capacity to buy/manage a farm in some part of Canada.

-Self-Employed Persons making a significant contribution
+Canada Self-Employed Persons Program making a significant contribution

 Canada’s Start-up Visa Program application prerequisites